genesiscommunitysuccess/docs/versioned_docs/version-2022.4/01_getting-started/06_developer-training/03_training-content-day3.md

 1,335800A8HK6JBITVPA30,Test Ltd,
 2,655FG0324Q4LUVJJMS11,Testing AG,
 ```
-The directory tree should like below:
+The directory tree should like this:

 ![](/img/dir-tree-alpha-v2.png)